nkim500/rent-invoicing/README.md

    git clone https://github.com/nkim500/rent-invoicing.git
    ```

-2. Create a `.env` file in the root directory with the following variables:
+2. Create a `.env` file in the root directory with the following variables {to be replaced with actual values}:

     ```bash
     # PostgreSQL DB access